 Germany’s long history can be traced through its rich array of castles and palaces that are scattered throughout the countryside.
-Germany’s castles span various eras and genres and most are very well preserved.
+The castles in Germany span various eras and architectural styles and most are very well preserved.

 Built in 1525, Albrechtsburg castle was the first residence built for the Wettin family.
 Today visitors can view the centuries-old pottery, early Meissen porcelain, sculptures and other art exhibits.

 The romantic town of Heidelberg boasts one of Europe’s finest castles.
 This 600-year-old castle lies on the Neckar River, and contains both Gothic and Renaissance styles of architecture and design.
 Throughout the year, the castle hosts dinners, banquets balls and theatre performances, and also holds an open-air festival once a year.

 Situated amidst lush woodland green, steep cliffs, and the Eltz River, Eltz Castle is one of Germany’s most resplendent castles.
 Looming over the Moselle Valley, the edifice is punctuated with high towers and elegant ornamentation and design.
 Also housed here is a stunning collection of paintings and primeval weapons.

 No trip to Germany is complete without a visit to one of its glorious castles.

 Top Germany Castles was written by Terri Fogarty for EuropeUpClose.com